Mega bust: 200kg of meth valued at $144m seized from Auckland CBD apartment, two arrested

 He has also been charged with possession of meth for supply and remanded in custody without plea.
 He is due in the Manukau District Court on August 27.

-He has also been charged with possession of meth for supply and remanded in custody
+He has also been charged with possession of meth for supply and remanded in custody.

 Police said this was a significant seizure that would come as a blow to the meth market here.